POSEIDON.core

 two_spots_free_log_g).

-• offsets_applied (str) – Whether a relative offset should be applied to a dataset (Options: single_dataset).
+• offsets_applied (str) – Whether a relative offset should be applied to a dataset (Options: single_dataset / two_datasets / three_datasets).

 • radius_unit (str) – Planet radius unit used to report retrieval results (Options: R_J / R_E)